-Gilly Forbes-Wood is our SENDCo.
+Gilly Forbes-Wood, has her NASENCO and has had training in Level 3 Understanding Autism, ELSA, Speech and Language, OT, EBSNA and many other related SEND courses.
 She is responsible for the implementation of the SEND policy and will support and encourage other members of staff where and when necessary.
-She will liaise with parents and relevant outside agencies, Educational, Medical and Psychology Services.
+She will liaise with parents and relevant outside agencies, such as Educational, Medical and Psychology Services.
 She will attend and cascade appropriate in-service training in order to meet new developments with policy and practice.
-She will prepare and deliver INSET and assist in the purchase and deployment of resources encouraging their efficient and effective use.
+She will prepare and deliver INSET and assist in the purchase and deployment of resources, encouraging their efficient and effective use.
 The SENDCo will also be responsible for overseeing the maintenance of the Special Needs, PPG and EAL Register.